7 social initiatives helping bushfire-affected communities

 Stay in the bush

 A sister social initiative to #buyfromthebush, the @stayinthebush Instagram account supports rural communities and accommodation providers by showcasing beautiful places available to stay in the bush.
-With rural areas affected by the recent bushfires, now more than ever these communities need our support.
+What better way to show your support than enjoying a stunning stay in the countryside?

 Bushfire bounce back